Last Updated on

-Actualizing tendency is a term coined by Rogers to describe an inherent tendency within ourselves to grow and reach our full potential.
-This is a priori theory which depicts a fundamental construct of human nature—that we are all born with the ability to do great things and develop into the best versions of ourselves.
+“Actualizing tendency” is a term describing an inherent tendency within ourselves to grow and reach our full potential.
+This is an a priori theory which depicts a fundamental construct of human nature—that we are all born with the ability to do great things and develop into the best versions of ourselves.

-Aristotle discussed ‘eudaimonia’ – a kind of human flourishing.
-Through the cultivation of our virtues, thoughts and actions, Aristotle believed we were subject to a kind of existential growth, or as he termed it –flourishing.
+Aristotle discussed “eudaimonia”—a kind of human flourishing.
+Through the cultivation of our virtues, thoughts, and actions, Aristotle believed we were subject to a kind of existential growth, or as he termed it, flourishing.

 Finding something you are truly passionate about will uncover attributes you didn’t know you had, leading you to find genuine joy in your pursuits.
 However, it can hard to discover what we are passionate about.
 So how can we overcome this paradigm?

-You don’t have to do things you dislike, this will only cause boredom and stagnation, instead, acting upon what you love will bring about happiness, and positive change.
+You don’t have to do things you dislike, as this will only cause boredom and stagnation; instead, acting upon what you love will bring about happiness and positive change.

-Beck’s theory of cognitive distortion theory states that depression does not stem from a dark past, but from our current misconceptions.
+Beck’s theory of cognitive distortion states that depression does not stem from a dark past but from our current misconceptions.
 Our perception of our current state of affairs tends to contribute to the emotions we experience; hence if we resolve these underlying distortions and expand their limitations, we can move forward, growing in the process.

-Psychotherapy methods can bring about change, as they cause us to reevaluate our thought styles, behavioural patterns and methods of coping.
+Psychotherapy methods can bring about change, as they cause us to reevaluate our thought styles, behavioral patterns, and methods of coping.
 When we reflect upon these ways of being, we are able to put into place new techniques that positively impact our perceptions and feelings.

-There is always the opportunity for self-development, progress and positive change and based on the assumptions stated by Rogers; there is even intrinsic motivation to do so.
+There is always the opportunity for self-development, progress, and positive change, and based on the assumptions stated by Rogers, there is even intrinsic motivation to do so.

 All we have to do is start breaking old habits.